This brief tutorial shows students and new users how to replace LibreOffice productivity suite with OpenOffice on Ubuntu desktops.

 sudo dpkg -i en-US/DEBS/*.deb

 Finally, install the Linux desktop integration tool.
-This will integrate OpenOffice with Ubuntu desktop.
+This will integrate OpenOffice with the Ubuntu desktop.

 sudo dpkg -i en-US/DEBS/desktop-integration/*.deb